John M. MacKenzie: Academic career

 At the beginning of his career he taught at the University of British Columbia, and subsequently at the University of Rhodesia (Zimbabwe), the University of Liverpool, and Wilfrid Laurier University, Ontario.
 His principal post from 1968 was at the University of Lancaster, where he held the chair of imperial history from 1991 to 2002.
 He was also successively Principal of The County College, Dean of Arts and Humanities and Dean of Education.
-He holds (or has held) honorary professorships of the Universities of Aberdeen, St Andrews and Stirling and is an honorary professorial fellow of the University of Edinburgh.
+He held honorary professorships of the Universities of Aberdeen, St Andrews and Stirling and was an honorary professorial fellow of the University of Edinburgh.
 In 2016 he became Visiting Professor at the Centre for History, University of the Highlands and Islands.

 His early work, the subject of his Ph.D, was on labour migration and pre-colonial technology and trade in Central Africa.
 He conducted oral research throughout Rhodesia (now Zimbabwe) in 1973-74 and this gave him a keen awareness of the traditional relationships between African communities and their environments.
-He was also influenced by his experiences as an archaeologist both in Scotland and in Africa, which served to emphasise his belief that historical evidence is to be found in sources other than documents.
+He was also influenced by his experiences as an archaeologist both in Scotland and in Africa, which served to emphasise his belief that much important historical evidence is to be found in sources other than documents.
 This helped lead to his pioneering development of the study of the popular culture of imperialism in his books Propaganda and Empire (1984) and (edited) Imperialism and Popular Culture (1986), in which he argued that empire had just as significant effects upon the dominant as upon the subordinate societies.
 He used a wide range of materials from cultural sources, including ephemera.
 This proved to be controversial since some elements of the historical Establishment considered that British domestic history was somehow little connected with its empire.

 In the Porter–MacKenzie debate his ideas were challenged by Bernard Porter in the latter’s The Absent-Minded Imperialists, although Porter never actually confronted MacKenzie's evidence head-on.
 However, MacKenzie’s followers have mounted a vigorous fight-back, not least in the many books in the Manchester University Press ‘Studies in Imperialism’ series dealing with the cultural history of empire, which he established and edited from 1984 to 2012.
-By 2022 it had reached a total of almost 180 titles making it the most successful academic series in British publishing.
+By 2026 it had reached a total of 200 titles making it the most successful academic series relating to the history of imperialism in British publishing.
 Its prime concern remains the conviction that imperialism as a cultural phenomenon had as significant an effect on the dominant as on the subordinate societies.
 Cross-disciplinary work has appeared across the full spectrum of cultural phenomena, examining aspects of sex and gender, law, science, the environment, language and literature, migration, patriotic societies and much else.